-We started working with the concept "Stories that matter" in 2014.
-We got a request from the non-profit organisation SHRIC, Supoorting Human Rights in China, to make a two-minute presentation video for their webpage, about the various groups and minorities that are brutally persecuted in China.
+In 2014 we got a request from the non-profit organisation SHRIC, Supporting Human Rights in China, to make a two-minute presentation video for their webpage, about the various groups and minorities that are brutally persecuted in China.
 Instead of doing interviews and a regular story, we thought about how to maximize the impact and to spread the important message.

 In the end Tobias came up with the idea of making a pastische, of the then newly launched and praised Volvo commercial with Zlatan.
 The actors in the film were handpicked together with the organisation SHRIC in order to give an authentic persepective, The Tibetan was actually persecuted in Tibet for his beliefs, and had to flee through the mountains, and the scene with the Falun Gong practitioner is an re-enactment of the persecution and torture he had to endure by Chinese prison guards.

 - A very special Renovation Story

 In 2015 we were contacted by The Swedish Church (Fastighetssamverkan Norr), in order to document the full process of renovating one of the biggest Swedish Churches in the middle of Stockholm.

 Instead of just documenting the process we suggested to make it into a full documentary, following the process from very different views.
 The result is a very colorful portrayal of the full process from the persepective of three main characters: a retired and perfectionist priest, a young female coordinator with big responsibility and the construction company manager.

 The film will be broadcasted and shown on Swedish Television in spring 2019.